canjs/can-fixture/docs/types/Store.prototype.destroyData.md

 @function can-fixture/StoreType.prototype.destroyData destroyData
 @parent can-fixture/StoreType.prototype

-@description A [can-fixture.requestHandler requestHandler] that removes an item from the store.
+@description A [can-fixture.requestHandler requestHandler] that removes a record from the store.

 @signature `Store.destroyData(request, response)`

-  A `requestHandler` that removes an item from the store.
+  A `requestHandler` that removes a record from the store.

   ```js
   import {QueryLogic, fixture, ajax} from "//unpkg.com/can@5/core.mjs";